Cristina Baudet

 Cristina Baudet Lucena (born 8 July 1991) is a Spanish footballer from Catalonia who plays as a midfielder for Liga F team Espanyol and the Catalonia national team.
 She has previously played for Sant Gabriel, Barcelona and Levante Las Planas.

 Early and personal life

 Cristina Baudet Lucena was born in Santa Coloma de Gramenet on 8 July 1991.
 She has two niblings.

+In February 2026, Baudet got engaged to fellow footballer and former Espanyol teammate Marta Turmo.

 Club career

 Sant Gabriel (2007–14)

 Though Sant Gabriel went out in the quarter-finals of the 2011 Copa de la Reina de Fútbol, Baudet's hat-trick in the first round and a quarter-final goal meant she was the joint-top scorer of the tournament.

 Barcelona (2014–16)

 In May 2014, Baudet and Sant Gabriel teammate Sandra Hernández were signed to the dominant Barcelona.
 Baudet made her first appearance for Barcelona on 17 May 2014, playing for her new club in two matches of the 2014 Copa de la Reina – which they won – at the end of the 2013–14 season.